fusion-energy/paramak/docs/source/install.rst

    conda activate paramak_env

-Then install the CadQuery.
+Then pip install the Paramak.

 .. code-block:: bash

-   conda install -c cadquery -c conda-forge cadquery=master
+   pip install paramak

 If you want to make use of the prototype export_dagmc_h5m() method the you will need MOAB and PyMoab for the export_dagmc_h5m() feature to work.